glwagner/OceanTurb.jl/docs/src/models/modular_kpp.md

 ```
 with ``\C{\sigma \tau}{} = 2.2`` and ``\C{\sigma b}{} = 1.32``.

-We also assume that the plume vertical velocity, which is defined at cell centers, is
+We also assume that the plume vertical velocity in the topmost cell is zero:
-zero in the first cell:
 ```math
 \beq
     \breve W(z=z_N) = 0 \, .